seungjunlee96/lightning-generative-models/README.md

 ```

 ## 🤝 Contributing
-All contributions are appreciated!
+All contributions are welcome!
 Open an issue for discussions or submit a pull request directly.

 ## 📩 Contact
 For queries or feedback, email me at lsjj096@gmail.com.